Home » What is Premium in Futures and Options?

 While the term “premium” exists in both futures and options trading, it has different meanings.
 In options, a premium is the amount of money a buyer pays to acquire an options contract whereas a futures contract is said to be at a premium when it trades above the price paid to acquire the very same contract.

-Either way, the concepts are important when using an online F&O trading app.
+Either way, the concepts of future and option premium are important when using an online F&O trading app.
 If you want to know more about trading derivatives, check out the following blogs: